-Below list loss factors that may explain why a signal is weaker than expected.
+Factors often overlooked that may explain why a TV signal is weaker than expected.

-The broadcast tower ground elevation and tower height (above ground level) determine the radio horizon, locations outside the horizon don't get a signal.
+Antenna height determines the radio horizon.
+Broadcast signals go past the horizon, but not over it.
 The radio horizon is greater than the visual (optical) horizon.
 In the atmosphere radio waves bend slightly upward increasing the range, light waves do not bend (very much).
-In a free space vacuum radio and light waves propagate in a straight line.
+In a free space vacuum radio and light waves both propagate in a straight line.

 |Calculate Radio Horizon|